 You’ll want to consult with your legal counsel to ensure that the content is suitable for your specific regulations and needs.

-If you are using Klaviyo forms and have subscribers who are in regulated locations, like the EU or California, you should include this consent language on all of your forms.
+If you use Klaviyo forms and have subscribers who are in regulated locations, like the EU or California, you should include this consent language on all of your forms.
 If you have separate sites for customers coming from different locations, you can have two different signup forms.
 One with data protection information for the areas where there are regulations, and one without the additional information for other shoppers.

 Regardless, it’s better to be over-protected than under-protected when it comes to collecting consent.
+For more information around targeting customers in the EU, head to Collect GDPR Compliant Consent.

 Using Signup Forms